LSDOlab/aframe/README.md

 [![Issues](https://img.shields.io/github/issues/LSDOlab/lsdo_project_template.svg)](https://github.com/LSDOlab/lsdo_project_template/issues)

-A template repository for LSDOlab projects
+A linear beam solver written in CSDL

 This repository serves as a template for all LSDOlab projects with regard to documentation, testing and hosting of open-source code.